masasakano/range_extd/.github/README.md

 ### Validity of a Range

-Ruby default Range is very permissive for the elements.
+Ruby built-in Range is very permissive for the elements (members).
 For example, +(true...true)+ is a valid Range whatever it means, although its use is highly limited because you cannot iterate over it, that is, methods like `each` with an associated iterator and `to_a` would raise an Exception (`TypeError`).

 With this library, the validity of a Range is strictly defined.
-This library adds a few methods, most notably {Range#valid?} and {Range#empty?} to Range, which would take immediate effect in any of its sub-classes.
+This library adds a few methods, most notably {Range#valid?}, {Range#null?} and {Range#empty?} to Range class, which would take immediate effect in any of its sub-classes.

 As an example, `(3...3).valid?`  returns false, because the element 3 is inclusive for the begin boundary, yet exclusive for the end boundary, which